-Phifer Pavitt Winery is owned by the husband wife team of Suzanne Phifer Pavitt and Shane Pavitt.
-Suzanne is from Ringgold, Georgia where she grew up on a 15-acre farm.
-Both she and Shane have enjoyed wine for many years and before owning their current property, they spent significant time on the West Coast looking at various properties in “wine country” from Washington and Oregon to a number of regions in California.
-Finally in 1998 they found a pristine almost entirely hillside estate near Calistoga and over a bottle of Araujo Estate (now Eisele Vineyard) wine made the decision to purchase this property.
-This was ironic considering that the cult winery Araujo’s famed Eisele Vineyard is extremely close to part of Phifer Pavitt’s own property.
+Phifer Pavitt Winery is owned by Suzanne Phifer Pavitt and her husband Shane Pavitt.
+Suzanne is originally from tiny Ringgold, Georgia where she grew up on a 15-acre farm.
+Both she and Shane have enjoyed wine for many years and before owning their current property, spent significant time on the West Coast looking at various properties in “wine country” from Washington and Oregon to a number of regions in California.
+Finally in 1998 they discovered a beautiful almost entirely hillside piece of property near Calistoga and over a bottle of Araujo Estate (now Eisele Vineyard) wine made the decision to purchase this property.
+This was ironic considering that the iconic Eisele Vineyard is extremely close to part of Phifer Pavitt’s own property.

-Their first vintage is from 2005; their flagship wine is produced each year – always a premium Cabernet Sauvignon called “Date Night”.
-In order to understand why this wine is named Date Night you must understand the story behind the name.
+Their first vintage is from 2005; the flagship wine produced each year is always a premium Cabernet Sauvignon called “Date Night”.
+In order to understand why this wine is named Date Night one must hear the story behind the name.
 What is Date Night?
 It is a night reserved for once a week where couples (married or not), take time to themselves away from other distractions whether at a restaurant, an evening in a library or just time together somewhere out of their normal day to day lives.
 This wine is a tribute to Suzanne and Shane’s “date nights” where some of their biggest decisions have been made including the decision to start this winery.
-Oh and with a name like this, this wine is very popular for Valentine Day gifts and other romantic occasions.
+Oh and with a name like this, the wine is very popular for Valentine Day gifts and other romantic occasions.

 Ted Osborne is one of the most under-rated winemakers in the Napa Valley.
-He is not a celebrity winemaker, someone to go out and hit all the wine maker dinners, seek publicity, garner press and find himself in the spotlight.
+He is not a celebrity winemaker and doesn’t pursue wine maker dinners, crave publicity and or seek the spotlight.
 Rather he prefers to let his work show for himself and his wine’s certainly do that.
-He has a plethora of International experience with stints in Bordeaux, South Africa and Australia as well as working locally at Storybook Mountain, Pina Cellars and running his own label, Olabisi Wines (with a tasting room in downtown Calistoga).
+He has plenty of international wine making experience with stints in Bordeaux, South Africa and Australia as well as previously working at Storybook Mountain, Piña Napa Valley and currently running his own label, Olabisi Wines (with a tasting room in downtown Calistoga).

-Phifer Pavitt has done what a number of small boutique wineries have not been able to do; they have successfully utilized the power of viral marketing on the web and have ridden the wave created by wine bloggers and other online journalists.
+Some of Phifer Pavitt’s early success was based on utilizing the power of viral marketing on the web and riding the ‘wave’ created by wine bloggers and other online journalists.
 Their marketing philosophy is actually rather simple; if people enjoy their wine they will tell others.
-So far this is a philosophy that has been very successful as much of their wine is sold entirely through word of mouth via the Internet.
+This is a philosophy that has been very successful; much of their wine now sold through personal referrals.

 In 2018 the winery announced a partnership with The Bardstown Bourbon Company to create Phifer Pavitt Bourbon.

-Phifer Pavitt has already received great reviews and the 2005 vintage was voted as one of the Top 100 Wines of 2008 by the San Francisco Chronicle.
-They have a mailing list, distribution in Los Angeles and you can find their wine locally at ACME in St. Helena or Solage Resort in Calistoga.
-For more information or to join their Verona Society (bottle order options vary depending on membership), visit www.phiferpavittwine.com.
+Phifer Pavitt has already received positive press; the inaugural 2005 vintage was voted as one of the Top 100 Wines of 2008 by the San Francisco Chronicle.
+They maintain a mailing list and have select distribution in Los Angeles and a nice following in Nashville.
+Locally you can find their wine at ACME Wine Store in St. Helena or Solage Resort in Calistoga.
+For more information or to join their Verona Society (bottle quantity options vary depending on membership), or be added to their wait list (for non Verona society members), visit www.phiferpavittwine.com.